wbfy/simple-custom-php-error-exception-handler/README.md

 See index.php for some examples of exceptions and errors

 ## Contributors
-Steve Perkins - Websites Built For You
+Steve Perkins

 ## Licence
 The class is licenced under the MIT licence

-(c) 2017 Websites Built For You
+Copyright (c) 2012 Steve Perkins, [Websites Built For You](https://websitesbuiltforyou.com)